appscode/blog/content/post/kubedb-v2024.11.18/index.md

 Finally, the operator will update the database cluster with the new credential and the old credentials will be stored in the secret with keys `username.prev` and `password.prev`.

 We have added a field `.spec.authSecret.activeFrom` to the db yaml which refers to the timestamp of the credential is active from.
-We also add an annotations `basic-auth-active-from` in currently using auth secret which refer to the active from time of this secret.
+We also add an annotations `kubedb.com/auth-active-from` in currently using auth secret which refer to the active from time of this secret.

 ## Recommendation Engine Improvements

 This release includes important fixes and improvements for the Recommendation Engine.
-The recommendation protocol for rotating TLS certificates has been updated.
-Now, a new rotate TLS recommendation for a particular database will be declared -
+The recommendation algorithm for rotating TLS certificates has been updated.
+Now, a new rotate TLS recommendation for a particular database will be created, if:

 1. At least one of its certificate's lifespan is more than one month and less than one month remaining till expiry
 2. At least one of its certificates has one-third of its lifespan remaining till expiry.